Carter-Prime/GamerVibe-Website/README.md

 [Demo Video Link](https://drive.google.com/file/d/1v5fgSUze6A3vtSqU9D_mQt_0lT6t0NpC/view?usp=sharing)

 ## Functionality
-Anonymous visitors can view public posts in Discovery and searcj for pubic posts undera search.
+Anonymous visitors can view public posts in Discovery and search for pubic posts under Search.

 Registered users can add and delete post, like/unlike and comment posts.
-They can also follow other users, including those with private accounts or block users.
+They can also follow other users and block other users from their personal feeds.

 Moderators can on top of that ban user accounts.